Rules Governing all RILSA Events

 7. No smoking is permitted at these events and taking Alcohol is strictly prohibited at all times.

-8. All players entering RILSA events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)
+8. All players entering Female Cue Sports Ireland events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)

-9. Draw for RILSA Masters will be an open draw on the morning of the event.
+9. Draw for Female Cue Sports Ireland Masters will be an open draw on the morning of the event.

 Ladies National Billiards Championship & Rankings